 Recommended Works of Aristotle

-I answered a question on recommended works of Aristotle for Philosophy in Action Radio on 20 January 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on recommended works of Aristotle on 20 January 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 What works of Aristotle do you recommend reading?
 As a layperson interested in philosophy, I'd like to educate myself on the philosophy of Aristotle.
 I'm particularly interested in developing a better understanding of epistemology and metaphysics.
 What works should I read, and where should I start?
 Do you recommend any secondary sources?